ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 - Best practice to define an alternative annotated constructor

 ^ For testing purpuse, if a new constructor needed dont use default param

 ---

+# JvmOverloads

+- Create multiple constructor with @Inject annotation
+    - Dagger requires only one @Inject annotated constructor
+    - That is why it doesn't know which one to use
+    - Doesn't even compile

+---